InscryptionModding/InscryptionAPI/docs/wiki/index.md

 ### Dialogue Events
 After looking at the example above, you might be wondering *"What's all of that DialogueId stuff about?
 How do I make my own dialogue events?"*.

-I'm gonna explain everything to your in detail now!
+I'm gonna explain everything to you in detail now!

 #### Dialogue Triggers
 Talking cards can respond to a variety of game events.
 If you want your card to respond to a given event, you can override that property and return the ID of your new dialogue event.